hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 ## When to use it
 Mandatory :
-* You have already applyed the [rendering optimizations with PoistGIS](OptimizeRenderingWithPostGIS)
+* You have already applied the [rendering optimizations with PoistGIS](OptimizeRenderingWithPostGIS)
 * you have a lot of PostGIS layers, at least six

 Nice to have :